 - Consumption of sugar, other carbs, and caffeine late in the day.
 This can have a profound impact on your sleep, especially anything you consume within 2-3 hours of bedtime.

 - Food dyes – we’ve gotten so used to eating foods that are manipulated to look pretty, that we may not even notice.
 However, some people have sensitivities to food dyes, and this can definitely change your anxiety levels.
 It may be worth experimenting with this to see if you notice a difference.

-Note: No part of this website, including this blog post, should be considered psychological treatment.
+Note: No part of this website, including this blog post, should be considered psychological treatment, or medical/nutritional advice.
 It is information, only.
-If you feel you need counseling or other psychological services, I encourage you to seek qualified, professional help.
+If you feel you need counseling or other psychological/medical services, I encourage you to seek qualified, professional help.